gvwilson/sys-tutorial/src/http/index.md

 -   First line is [%g http_method "method" %], URL, and protocol version
 -   Every HTTP request can have [%g http_header "headers" %] with extra information
--   And optionally data being uploaded (which we will see later)
+    -   And optionally data being uploaded
 -   Yes, it's all just text
+    -   Except for uploaded data, which is just bytes

 ## Response Structure